sreenathpradeep/Intent-landing-page/README.md

-# Intent – The Mindful Browsing Extension Landing Page
+# Intent – Extension Landing Page

 Intent is a beautiful, modern landing page for the Intent browser extension, which helps you use social media more intentionally so you can enjoy your favorite sites without losing track of time.